techidaily/site-facebook/source/_posts/forget-not-your-fb-views-how-to-wipe-history.md

  If you access Facebook using the website, you can clear your video watch history by following these steps:

 1. ![clear video watch history on the facebook website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/01/clear-video-watch-history-pc-screenshot.jpg)
- Go to[Facebook.com](https://www.facebook.com/) and open your profile.
+ Go to [Facebook.com](https://www.facebook.com/) and open your profile.
 2. Click on the**three-dot icon** , then click**Activity log** .
 3. ![profile page screenshot on facebook website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/01/profile-page-screenshot-on-facebook-web-desktop.jpg)
  Click on**Videos you’ve watched** .